TrainWeb.org Facebook Page

 Map: Ba 34 E 13 Topographic Maps

-looking northwest 1930 Views of the viaduct come easily since Baltimore Street curves under it.
+looking west 1930 Views of the viaduct come easily since Baltimore Street curves under it.
 Before Baltimore Street's valley-spanning bridge opened during 1932, Ellicott Driveway coursed under the railroad here.
 The Ellicott family operated several mills near here.

-The aerial view circa 1930 (courtesy Gwynns Falls Trail and Enoch Pratt Free Library) shows the railroad bridge in the foreground, with part of Gwynn Yard at right, and Gwynn Tower at left.
+The aerial view circa 1930 (courtesy Gwynns Falls Trail and Enoch Pratt Free Library) shows the railroad bridge in the foreground, with part of Gwynn Yard at right and Gwynn Tower at left.
 VN Tower stands at the near side of the tracks at photo right.

 Link: Gwynns Falls Trail site